-This course is designed to equip the student with entry level skills as a quality control technician in Soil and Asphaltic Concrete.
+This course equips the student with entry level skills as a quality control technician in Soil and Asphaltic Concrete.
 Students will design and test asphaltic concrete mixes using industrial procedures and standards.
 Soil classification, permeability, sampling, and composition are studied and applied in laboratory.
-Statistical methods are introduced and then applied to practical problems.